Dahoam is Dahoam

 Dahoam is Dahoam ("Home is Home") is a German television soap opera.
 It concerns the lives of the residents of the fictitious village of Lansing in Upper Bavaria.
 The characters speak the Bavarian dialect (with some adjustments to standard German).
 The show is similar to the British ITV show Where the Heart is.

 Plot

 Dahoam is Dahoam is about experiences of the inhabitants of the fictitious Upper Bavarian village Lansing.
-Tales are told from the family and everyday life, which among other things to the innkeeper family Brunner, the brewery family Kirchleitner and the family Preissinger rank.
-The action-bearing main characters form a tribe ensemble, which changes over the seasons again and again.
+Stories are told about family and everyday life, which among other things revolve around the innkeeper family Brunner, the brewery family Kirchleitner, the family Bamberger, and the family Preissinger.
+The action-bearing main characters form an ensemble, which changes over the seasons again and again.